tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

 ## Wiring them Together

 The last step is to configure the CI Build to automatically trigger this new job when it completes.
-Opening the CI Build job, there is a new option in the Post-build configuration section that was added when I installed the “Trigger Parametrized Builds” plugin.
-I'll add a “Predefined Parameter” with the same name as I used in the new job, SOURCE\_BUILD\_NUMBER, and I'll populate it with the local BUILD_NUMBER environment variable of the CI Build job.
+Opening the CI Build job, there is a new option in the Post-build configuration section that was added when I installed the "Trigger Parametrized Builds" plugin.
+I'll add a "Predefined Parameter" with the same name as I used in the new job, SOURCE\_BUILD\_NUMBER, and I'll populate it with the local BUILD_NUMBER environment variable of the CI Build job.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/config_parameterized.png" title="Parameterized Build Trigger" /><br /> CI Build – Parameterized trigger